mahikumarsharma/Assignment-Thoughtworks/README.md

 wordpress-deployment.yaml: As part of this yaml file we deploy a Loadbalancer Service, create a Persistent Volume and deploy wordpress container using Deployment config

+#To delete cluster the workflow can be updated and 'terraform destroy' can be run on the cluster.